Why smart EV charging is critical for the grid

 Smart features like export diversion help drivers harness sustainable energy like home solar to autonomously charge their EV when solar energy is available instead of having the energy exported to the grid.

 The same technology that allows drivers to match charging times with cheaper electricity rates can also double for selecting times when the grid is delivering the highest percentage of renewable energy sources.
-For example, Genesis’s previously mentioned Energy IQ app can also assist with scheduling emission-friendly times to charge.

-The future of Electric vehicle charging
+The future of electric vehicle charging

 Innovations in smart EV charging technology are already helping to reduce the strain on our grid and lower the environmental impact of charging.

 At Evnex, we’re working hard to make sure that our smart EV chargers improve with age.
 We’re continuing to develop new features and industry partnerships to bring value to our customers and the environment, now and in the future.
-Will you join us on your EV charging journey?